RazvanBerbece/Aztebot/README.md

 Notes:
 1. The production environment secret is base64 encoded using `openssl base64 -A -in input_env -out output_env`
+2. The production DB conection string is base64 encoded using `echo -n "CONN_STRING" | openssl base64`

 # Contribution Guide
 ## Folder Structure